ErnestoRamos/Project-1-Transit-Delay-Dashboard/README.md

 - Packages: pandas, googlemaps, geopy

 # Date Cleaning
+- merged 2014 - 2019 files for bus and streetcar
 - parsed year, month, and day from report date and converted to datetime format
 - cleaned provided location for address consistency to be used as input for geopy and google maps api